Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm offers investment management and financial planning, which encompasses retirement planning, estate planning, tax planning and coordination, family wealth issues, unexpected lifestyle changes, charitable giving strategies, insurance analysis and closely held business issues.
 The firm's financial planning services are centered on assessing clients’ abilities to meet their goals, with a probabilistic approach used to determine clients’ odds of meeting their defined spending objectives and stress testing used to determine how the plan will withstand unfavorable circumstances.

-Kanawha Capital Management says that its investment process is tailed to its clients and their objectives, risk tolerance, time horizon and tax considerations.
+Kanawha Capital Management's investment process is tailored to its clients and their objectives, risk tolerance, time horizon and tax considerations.
 The firm focuses on broad diversification and offers three approaches: equity, fixed income and balanced.

 The equity approach uses individual stocks of large-cap, established companies that have both growth and value characteristics, as well as exchange-traded funds.
 This approach is focused on cash flow.
 The fixed-income approach, on the other hand, uses high-quality taxable and tax-free debt securities, which are selected based on a client's time horizon and the firm's market outlook.
 The balanced approach includes both equity securities and fixed-income securities.